We ship to the EU, Northern Ireland and Norway

 Nomenclature:

-In 1753 Linnaeus gave the genus its name from the Greek eri meaning 'early' and geron meaning 'old man' (as in 'geriatrics' the study of old age), a reference to the appearance of the white hairs of the fruit soon after flowering.
+Erigeron karvinskianus was first described in 1836 by the Swiss Botanist Augustin Pyramus de Candolle.
+In 1753 Linnaeus gave the genus Erigeron its name, taken from the Greek eri meaning 'early' and geron meaning 'old man' (as in 'geriatrics' the study of old age), a reference to the appearance of the white hairs of the fruit soon after flowering.

 It now has the species name of karvinskianus, but was formerly known as Erigeron mucronatus.